 Frequently Asked Questions

-No. Religions appeal to a supernatural realm controlled in most cases by a god or gods.
+o.
+Religions appeal to a supernatural realm controlled in most cases by a god or gods.
 Support for a religious idea can be in written form or orally passed down through the ages, supposedly proclaiming the wishes of a supreme being.
-Atheists have no written revelations, no god or gods and do not accept the existence of a supernatural realm or a creative super-being as no evidence demands that they do.
-Atheism is therefore a rational evaluation of nature, whilst religions result from imaginative guessing.

 Of the billions of creatures, human and otherwise, that have existed and died, none has returned to report an afterlife.
 There is no evidence whatsoever that life continues after death.
 Because we can imagine such a comforting concept, does not make it true.
 Any wish for extended or eternal life should make us doubly wary of those using such an idea to advantage.

 It is not a matter whether an atheist ‘believes’ in a supreme being or not, it is more to the point that atheists accept there is no evidence for such an entity.
 That the thought of the existence of a supreme being can enter the minds of humans is absolutely no proof that a supreme being exists anymore than does the thought of fairies make them real.

 Does the thought of death and thus the state of non-existence frighten atheists?

 Religions play on death and escaping from it as a consistent theme.
 Promoting this on a continuing basis produces an unhealthy attitude to mortality.
 On the other hand, atheists soon accept that death is a reality of life and therefore spend little time pondering it.

 Most atheists find that death is a regrettable but natural part of living and have no choice but to accept the reality.
 No-one wishes to experience the final parting of family and friends but wishing for a better outcome of everlasting life will not make it so no matter how intense is that desire.

 Don’t atheists have to prove that a god does not exist?